AgentZeroX/TriageEye/README.md

 **AgentZeroX** - Penetration Tester & Security Researcher

 ## 📄 License
-Licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.